ungoldman/gfm.css/README.md

 $gfm-header-font-family
 ```

 This way you can take `gfm.scss` as a base set of styles and go from there with your own style flavor.
+Note that you need to set any variables you want to override *before* the import statement.

-### Note
+### Extra

-Github's octicon anchors and syntax highlighting styles are not included in the default build, but they're available in `source/` if you need them.
+Github's octicon anchors (for header links) and syntax highlighting styles are not included in the default build, but they're available in `source/` if you need them.

 ## Development